pastelnetwork/gateway-api/builderguides/basic-guide.md

 *Note: If `current_status` is `gateway_request_failed`, then Gateway will automatically resubmit the request for the user.
 If `current_status` is `gateway_request_pending` or `gateway_request_failed`, the user will receive a placeholder informing them that results are `pending`.*

 ### Gateway Results
-A `gateway_result` refers to the output generated from a `gateway_request`, which contains various pieces of metadata.
+A `gateway_result` refers to the output generated from a `gateway_request` for an individual file which contains various pieces of metadata.

 A single `gateway_request` can generate multiple `gateway_result` objects, and each `gateway_result` has a corresponding `gateway_result_id` that uniquely identifies it globally.

 Users can obtain a list of `gateway_result_id` objects from the corresponding `gateway_request_id`.

-The following metadata fields are returned from a `gateway_result`.
-Certain fields are only included depending on the `gateway_request_id` type:
+The following metadata fields are returned from a `gateway_result` in JSON:

     {
       "file_name": "string",